sangho0n/Realtime_SMPLX_Unity/README.md

 ### Note that
 You have to maintain your own Smplx Reconstruction Server, if you want to set Smplx body shapes automatically.
 Those two endpoint would be connected  by TCP.

-You can make .txt file containing a hostname(ip addr) and a port number of inference server, and locate it ``./Assets/RealTimeSMPL/ShapeConf/Secrets/`` directory.
+You can make .txt file containing a hostname(ipv4 addr) and a port number of shape inference server, and locate it ``./Assets/RealTimeSMPL/ShapeConf/Secrets/`` directory.
 By assigning it to UnitySocketCleint_auto.cs script's IpConf variable, it will send an image frame, receive betas and pass it to the target smplx mesh sequentially.